Table of Contents

 I) Characteristics Of A Beginner Coral

-- Coral is a sessile marine invertebrate that typically lives in colonies with many identical polyps.
+- Coral is a stationary marine invertebrate, usually found in colonies consisting of numerous identical polyps.

-- You can place corals into several categories: small polyp stony (SPS), large polyp stony (LPS), soft coral, and sea fans.
+- Corals can be categorized into several groups: small polyp stony (SPS), large polyp stony (LPS), soft coral, and sea fans.

 1) Hardy